Xboarder56/SYNOLOGY-DSM--DSM/README.md

 9. Finally, you will need to create a new log source selecting the custom Log source type we just created.

 # Change Log
+- 12-22-2018 - Mapped 5 additional events and adjusted regex for the Event ID to support the additional VPN event.
 - 12-20-2018 - Mapped 1 additional event.
 - 12-17-2018 - Mapped 4 additional events and adjusted regex for the Event ID to support the newly discovered events.
 - 12-17-2018 - Mapped 2 additional events.